anebz/cloud/Accreditations/aws_developer_associate.md

 With Alias you can create many versions of Lambda functions. `$LATEST` is always the last version of code you uploaded to Lambda.
 Use Lambda versioning and aliases to point the apps to a specific version if you don't want to use `$LATEST`.
 If the app has an alias instead of `$LATEST`, it won't automatically use new code when you upload it.

 Lambda has a limit to the number of functions that can run simultaneously in a region.
 Default is 1000 per second per region, the error you get is `TooManyRequestsException`, HTTP status code 429.
+Avoid recursion!

 With **step functions** you can visualize serverless applications, they automatically trigger and track each step so if something goes wrong you can track what went wrong where.
 With step functions you can track flows executed by Lambda functions.